 - Southwestern Vermont Medical Center, Bennington

 Membership in a professional association is a great way to locate exciting continuing education opportunities, network and connect with your colleagues, and stay up-to-date on the latest happenings in the profession.
 Although Vermont does not have its own state chapter of the American Association of Medical Assistants, the AAMA recommends joining the national AAMA association.
 If you would like information on joining the AAMA or starting a Vermont chapter of the AAMA, contact the AAMA Membership Department at email@example.com.

 - To maintain the CMA, you’ll renew it every 5 years by either retaking the CMA Exam or by completing at least 60 re-certification points as follows:

 - 10 points relating to general duties

 - 30 points from AAMA-approved continuing education units

-- To maintain an RMA credential through the AMT you will need to pay an annual $50 membership charge and earn 30 Certification Continuing Program (CCP) points every three years.
+- To maintain the RMA, you’ll renew it annually and complete 30 Certification Continuing Program (CCP) points every three years.

 - To maintain the NRCMA, you must complete at least two Class A Continuing Education Units (CEUs) each year and renew it annually.